publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 >         “(1) oversee implementation of the comprehensive policy for the Department of Defense sexual assault prevention and response program;

->         “(2) serve as the single point of authority, accountability, and oversight for the sexual assault prevention and response program; and
+>         “(2) serve as the single point of authority, accountability, and oversight for the sexual assault prevention and response program;

->         “(3) provide oversight to ensure that the military departments comply with the sexual assault prevention and response program.
+>         “(3) provide oversight to ensure that the military departments comply with the sexual assault prevention and response program;

+>         “(4) collect and maintain data of the military departments on sexual assault in accordance with subsection (e);

+>         “(5) act as liaison between the Department of Defense and other Federal and State agencies on programs and efforts relating to sexual assault prevention and response; and

+>         “(6) oversee development of strategic program guidance and joint planning objectives for resources in support of the sexual assault prevention and response program, and make recommendations on modifications to policy, law, and regulations needed to ensure the continuing availability of such resources.

 >     “(c) __Role of Inspectors General.—__